Confidence

 Then there’s the confidence that comes from developing competence — from putting in the time and effort to genuinely learn the skills that matter to us.
 Whether that’s running a meeting, raising a child, speaking a language or leading a team.

-When we know we can do it well enough — and when others recognise that too — we gain an assurance that forms the ground for mastery, if we desire.
+When we know we can do it well enough — and when others recognise that too — we gain a grounded assurance that fosters mastery, if we desire.

 Interconnected

-Each pillar of confidence plays its part — they are all interconnected, and show up in different situations.
+Each component of confidence plays its part — they are all interconnected, and show up in different situations.

-When these foundations are in place — a deeper sense of self, an ability to self-regulate and real, developed capability — we find confidence arises naturally.
+When these foundations are in place — a deeper sense of self, an ability to self-regulate and a developed competence — we find confidence arises naturally.

 Explore